arocull/stag-toolkit/readme.md

 # Stag Toolkit

-All-purpose toolkit for Godot game creation.
+[Godot](https://godotengine.org/) addon for real-time 3D games, art, and simulations.
+Also usable as a [Rust library](#as-a-library) for non-Godot development.

 Currently equipped for Godot **4.4**+ on Windows and Linux.

 > [!WARNING]
-> This addon is highly experimental and frequently subject to change based on personal needs.
+> Areas of this addon are highly experimental and frequently subject to change based on personal needs.
 > These updates will sometimes require usage to be updated accordingly.
 > Use at your own risk!
+> Check for `@experimental` in docs to help identify unstable features.

 *If this tool has helped you, feel free to [send a Kofi](https://ko-fi.com/stagmath) my way, or to anyone listed in the [credits](#credits)*!